-Submit YOUR questions, through our easy to use form,
+Submit Bible questions, through our easy to use form,

-to our team of mature Christians known as the Email Evangelists!
+to our team of mature Christians known as the Email Evangelists.

 Changing and shortening the spelling of Christmas does not somehow "cut Jesus short" nor does it disrespect him.
-This is primary due to the fact that most people (whether they go to church or not) realize Christ never really was in Christmas in the first place.
+This is primary due to the fact that most people (whether they go to church or not) realize Christ never really was in the holiday in the first place.
 Most know that the origin of the holiday is based on pagan, not Christian, beliefs and practices.
 For example, the celebration of the holiday uses pagan sex symbols to commemorate the birth of Jesus.

 These facts about the most popular holiday in the world should be no surprise to most people, since every year we're reminded by the media and even ministers and pastors that Jesus was not born anywhere near December 25th.
 In fact, a good argument can be made that Jesus was born in the FALL of the year, around our September - October period, in 5 B.C.
 The date of the 25th of December was picked by the Catholic Church many years ago because it was the date when the pagans had an important festival.
 The thinking was that if the church adopted some pagan holidays, then stripped off some of the more blatant non-Christian activities ("Christianizing" the holiday), then the church was in a better position to attract the pagans and have them convert.
 Think of it as a membership building program - where the goal is attract more regular members (which means more money and power for the church).